Skip to navigation Skip to content

 • before the start date for an instalment claim

-Is the customer the holder of visa subclass 192?
+Does the customer hold visa subclass 192?

 6